galaxyproject/galaxy-hub/src/news/2020-09-galaxy-update/index.md

 <div class="card border-info"  style="min-width: 16rem; max-width: 24rem">
 <div class="card-header">[Scripting Galaxy using the API and BioBlend](https://training.galaxyproject.org/training-material/topics/galaxy-interface/tutorials/workflow-editor/tutorial.html)</div>

 These slides were updated by by [Nicola Soranzo](https://training.galaxyproject.org/training-material/hall-of-fame/nsoranzo/) to reflect the [14.0 release of BioBlend](#releases).
-BiolBlend is a Python library for interacting with Galaxy programmatically.
+BioBlend is a Python library for interacting with Galaxy programmatically.

 <img class="card-img-bottom" src="gtn-bioblend.png" alt="Tool details with BioBlend" />
 </div>